 Of course, there's the classic gift for kids who like sports -- cards.
 Here are a few sets aimed at younger collectors:

-2012 Topps Opening Day - Very similar in design to the base 2012 Topps Baseball set, Opening Day is much cheaper.
+Topps Opening Day - Very similar in design to the base 2014 Topps Baseball set, 2014 Opening Day is much cheaper.
 Inserts include mascots and 3-D cards.
 Autographs are very tough to come by, but they're in there too.
-2012 Topps Opening Day works out to about a dollar a pack.